-Sports and physical activity brought teachers and coaches into my life that believed in me, saw potential in me and invested in me.
-Because of their influence, I became a Physical Education teacher and have taught for over 20 years.
-I hope to make a positive impact on other's lives just like my coaches and teachers did for me.
+Sports and physical activity brought adults into my life that believed in me, saw potential in me, and invested in me.
+Because of their influence, I became a Physical Education teacher and taught for over two decades.
+My hope during that time was to make a positive impact on my students' lives just like my coaches and teachers did for me.

-I am a 43 year old mother of 3 wonderful children ages 13, 11 and 8.
-My American Ninja Warrior journey started about 4 years ago, and It didn't take long before the kids and I were hooked and fell in love with the sport.
-In addition to training together in our backyard on our massive structure of over forty obstacles, we traveled all over the country visiting ninja gyms and competing in ninja league competitions.
-In July 2019, our entire family got to compete in UNAA worlds.
-My kids have also had the opportunity to compete on American Ninja Warrior Junior.
-I have had so much personal growth from this sport and love to share it with others, so when I'm not teaching, I run ninja classes in the backyard where we have over 40 obstacles.
+I am a forty-five-year-old mother of three wonderful children ages sixteen, thirteen and eleven.
+My American Ninja Warrior journey started about seven years ago, and it didn't take long before the kids and I were hooked and fell in love with the sport.
+In addition to training together in our backyard on our massive structure of over forty obstacles, we traveled all over the country visiting ninja gyms and partaking in various ninja competitions.
+In July 2021, our entire family qualified for the Ultimate Ninja Athlete Association World Finals.
+My kids have also had the opportunity to appear on American Ninja Warrior Junior.

 My America Ninja Warrior journey began on seasons 8.
 I survived the first obstacle only to fail on the second.
 Season 9 was the same story.
-In between seasons 9 and 10 I had suffered a pair of injuries requiring multiple surgeries and wasn't able to compete in season 10, but my husband Charlie ran in my honor (he made it to the fourth obstacle).
-Season 11 was my big comeback season, where I was finally completely healthy and had the run of my life.
-In the Tacoma/Seattle City Qualifiers I was the first mom in 11 seasons of ANW to get up the warp wall and hit the buzzer.
-I had another epic run in the Tacoma/Seattle City Finals going out on the 8th obstacle and finishing 13th place overall just missing National Finals by one spot.
+In between seasons 9 and 10 I had suffered a pair of injuries requiring multiple surgeries and wasn't able to compete, but my husband Charlie ran in my honor (he made it to the fourth obstacle).
+Season 11 was my big comeback season.
+I was physically healthy and mentally ready.
+And I had the run of my life.
+In the Tacoma/Seattle City Qualifiers I was the first mom in eleven seasons of ANW to get up the warp wall and hit the buzzer.
+I had another epic run in the Tacoma/Seattle City Finals going out on the 8th obstacle and finishing 13th place overall.
+I missed out on the National Finals by one spot.
 Season 12 was special.
 The producers, crew and ninjas worked together to film the season under strict Covid guidelines in St. Louis.
 I made it to the finals and was one of the last women standing.
 I also had the privilege to compete in the first ever ANW Women's Championship along side eleven of the top women in this sport.
 I managed to get my second ANW buzzer and made it to the finals.
 Season 13 brought me back to my beloved Tacoma Dome where I once again qualify for the finals in LA.
 However, the road to big dreams is a messy one.
 My Season 14 run lasted just four obstacles.
-My next big dream is to be the first mom to make it the National Finals of America Ninja Warrior and complete stage one at the Vegas national finals.
+My next big dream is to be the first mom to finish a ten obstacle finals course, win the women's championship and complete stage one at the Vegas national finals.

 Making a Difference

-I am so thrilled and excited to share my story and use this platform to make a difference, impact lives and hopefully inspire others to dream their own big dreams.
-I've been involved in several different local fundraisers, charities and events offering private ninja lessons, parties and team building events.
-To this date I have brought in over $20,000 dollars for some incredible causes right here in Spokane.
+I've been involved in several different fundraisers, charities and events all over the Pacific Northwest.
+To date I have brought in over $29,000 dollars for some incredible causes right here in Spokane.